Voting machines are in the news

 the voting booth to verify it.

-Our federal government has refused to require
+our federal government has refused to require

-that computers used in elections be verifiable,
+computers used in elections be verifiable,

 Some state and local governments have required verifiability,

-Some vendors still say that their systems
+Some vendors still say that their systems are "secure" because

-At that time, their systems can print complete
+after an election is over, their systems can print complete

 marked ballots that have been stored in the computer's memory,

-after the election is over can't
+But printouts made after an election is over can't

-provide proof of accuracy --
+provide proof of accuracy -- because voters are no longer present to

 Unless voting system programmers are

-really incompetent, all end-of-day printouts
+incompetent, end-of-day printouts

 those tallies are correct or wrong.

-(This is because all end-of-day printouts would be
+This is because end-of-day printouts would be

-created from the same electronic data in the computer's memory.
+created from the same electronic data in the computer's memory,

-That data can be correct or wrong.)
+and that data can be correct or wrong.

-no Board of Elections or legislature
+At this time, no Election Board or legislature

-intends to require that computers used in elections
+wants to require that computers used in elections

-be used according to professional standards!
+be used according to professional computer standards.

 No law requires that routine, independent audits

-of any computerized election be performed!
+of any computerized election be performed.

 Legislation that requires VVPAT

-the votes on VVPAT for a small percentage of voting precincts.
+from a small number of voting precincts.

 That is not an audit.
-Ask yourself, would you

 In many states, full recounts are triggered only by